AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.PBRSpec.md

 |`mode`     |Selects between `conty_kulla` and `zeltner` sheen models|string |conty_kulla  |conty_kulla, zeltner|
 |`out`      |Output: the computed BSDF                               |BSDF   |             |                    |

 In the equations below, the `color` input corresponds to $c$, a non-physical color tint on the sheen lobe, and the `roughness` input corresponds to $r$, the degree to which the microfibers diverge from the surface normal.
+As with the `tint` of [&lt;dielectric_bsdf>](#node-dielectric-bsdf), the color $c$ attenuates only the scattered response, and does not contribute to the node's [vertical-layering transmittance](#vertical-layering-transmittance).

 #### Conty-Kulla Sheen Equations